 The Department of Electronic, Electrical and Systems Engineering contributed to a new ambitious Science Museum exhibition opened in October 2014 by the Queen and The Duke of Edinburgh.
 The Information Age is a permanent exhibition of over 800 objects celebrating 200 years of innovation in communication and information technologies.

-In collaboration with clinical staff at the Queen Elizabeth hospital and hospitals across the Midlands, Sandra and fellow Human Interface Technology researchers in the department have developed and evaluated new interactive, smartphone and wearable health technologies, including a novel app for people with anaphylaxis.
+In collaboration with clinical staff at the Queen Elizabeth hospital and hospitals across the Midlands, Human Interface Technology researchers in the department have developed and evaluated new interactive, smartphone and wearable health technologies, including a novel app for people with anaphylaxis.